Distributed Trust: The Future of Crowds & Honesty

 We started with Institutional Trust: big, powerful organizations broadcasting messages, one-to-many, all at once.
 But these entities weren’t always relevant nor honest.
 They were gatekeepers: centralized, opaque and often biased.

 As a reaction, next came Influencer Trust: more familiar, local and “relatable” sources.
 Real faces.
 But we were wrong to wholly trust... #Sponsored.
 Capitalism seeped in.
 Questionable products were pushed as the influencer next door cashed in and sold themselves out.
 To save the day, next came Micro Influencers: personalities small enough that brands couldn’t get to.
 We were wrong again.
 Selling out was inevitable.
 Brands and agencies had a grip on all.
-Any one individual with a sizeable following was ready to be bought. #Ad is the modern social media American Dream, too sweet to pass up.
+Any one individual with a sizable following was ready to be bought. #Ad is the modern social media American Dream, too sweet to pass up.

 As a result, truth and honesty in this context was — and still is — endangered across the social landscape.
 Who do we turn to?